Free Table of Contents Templates (for Microsoft Word)

 Step 1:

-Add a title on the table of contents page.
-Ensure that you follow the standard format specific to your document or as per your department’s guidelines
+Add a title on the TOC page.
+Ensure that you follow the standard format specific to your document or as per your department’s guidelines.

 Table of Contents Templates